Scotland travel guide

 Constitutional monarchy, with some powers devolved from the UK government to the Scottish government.

 HM Queen Elizabeth II since 1952.

-Prime Minister Theresa May since July 2016 (UK Government).
 First Minister Nicola Sturgeon since 2014 (Scottish government).